skienzmatishun/rippreport/content/p/alabama-off-the-rails/index.md

 title: "ALABAMA OFF THE RAILS"
 date: 2025-02-06
 thumbnail: "img/alabama-off-the-rails.png"
 summary: "Lost in all of this debate are the patients.
-Does anybody remember the patients?...
+Does anybody remember the patients?
 Do you remember the child that was having a violent seizure and after administering medical cannabis the child stopped seizing?"
 categories:
   - ivy
 authors: